Azure/azure-functions-microsoftgraph-extension/README.md

 It also includes Graph Webhook support.
 See https://github.com/microsoftgraph/aspnet-webhooks-rest-sample for graph webhooks sample.

 The Outlook, OneDrive, and Excel bindings derive from the token binding.
-See https://github.com/glennamanns/TokenBinding for more information about the token binding.

-These bindings should also integrate with the O365 SDK to provide a full experienc.

-See https://github.com/Azure/MikeBindings/blob/master/Samples/Functions.cs for sample usages.
+You can see how to use these bindings in the samples directory.

 ## For Authentication